Consensus Algorithms and the Decomposition-Separation Theorem: Introduction

 \section{Introduction}

+Linear consensus algorithms and their convergence properties have gained increasing attention in the past decade.
+They were first introduced in \cite{DeGroot:74}, where the author considered the case when the interactions rates between any two agents are time-invariant.
+Later, more general cases were considered in \cite{Chatterjee:77,Tsit:86,Tsit:84,Tsit:89a,Jadba:03,Tsit:05,Moreau:05,Hend:06,Hend:08,Li:04}.
+The authors aimed at identifying sufficient conditions for consensus to occur, i.e., for states to asymptotically converge to the same value.
+Beside consensus, multiple consensus has been the subject of many articles, e.g., \cite{Lorenz:05,Touri:10b,Touri:11c,Hend:11,Bolouki:12b}.
+Multiple consensus refers to the case when each agent state converges, as time grows large, to an individual limit which may or may not be different from the individual limits of other agent states.
+Considering the work on linear consensus algorithms, \cite{Hend:11,Touri:11c,Bolouki:12b} appear to provide the most general sufficient conditions for the occurrence of consensus or multiple consensus in a multi-agent system with dynamics described by a linear consensus algorithm.

-In this paper, we deal with the limiting behavior of a general linear consensus algorithm in discrete time.
-Let $M = \{ 1,\ldots, N \}$ be the set of agents.
-We consider $N$-agent systems with linear update equation:
+In this paper, we deal with the limiting behavior of a general linear consensus algorithm in both discrete and continuous time.
+Let $\mathcal{V} = \{ 1,\ldots, N \}$ be the set of agents.
+In discrete time, we consider an $N$-agent system with linear update equation: